lit-module2/lit-project/README.md

 ## Description

-This is a project developed by XXX and YYY as the project for the second module at Ironhack.
-The purpose of the application is...
+This is a project developed by Alberto Menéndez and Víctor Perdiguer as the project for the second module at Ironhack.

+The purpose of the application is to build a social app that allows its users to answer questions about other users anonymously.

+The questions will always have other users as its possible answer, single choice only.

+The results of these answers are then used to elaborate a leaderboard based on several categories.

+Users can also propose new questions so that other users can answer them.
+These questions will have to be reviewed by the admin team before being allowed on the platform to avoid toxicity.

 ---